ROOT-SGD: Sharp Nonasymptotics and Near-Optimal Asymptotics in a Single Algorithm: Constructing the algorithm

 consisting of both a stochastic gradient and a correction term.

-Finally, performing a gradient step based on our estimated gradient yields the overall \Algoalgo algorithm:
+Finally, performing a gradient step based on our estimator yields the \ROOTSGD algorithm:

-for a suitably chosen sequence $\{\stepsize_t\}_{t \geq 1}$ of positive step sizes.
-Note that $v_t$ defined in \eqref{vupdate_new} maintains a recursive estimator of $\nabla F(\theta_{t-1})$ that is unbiased \emph{unconditionally} in the sense that $\Exs[ v_t ] = \Exs[ \nabla F(\theta_{t-1}) ]$, so that the update of $\theta_t$ is an approximate gradient-descent step that moves along the negated direction $-v_t$. \footnote{Unlike many classical treatments stochastic approximation, we structure the subscripts so they match up with those of the filtration corresponding to the stochastic processes.}
+where $\{\stpsz_t\}_{t \geq 1}$ is a suitably chosen sequence of positive step-sizes.
+Note that $v_t$ defined in Eq.~\eqref{vupdate_new} is a recursive estimate of $\nabla F(\theta_{t-1})$ that is \emph{unconditionally} unbiased in the sense that $\Exs[ v_t ] = \Exs[ \nabla F(\theta_{t-1}) ]$.
+So the $\theta$-update is an approximate gradient-descent step that moves along the negative direction $-v_t$. \footnote{Unlike many classical treatments of stochastic approximation, we structure the subscripts so they match up with those of the filtration corresponding to the stochastic processes.}